adaptris/interlok-docs/docs/pages/ui/ui-navigation.md

 Navigation Bar with the user options open (and with the Runtime Widgets Page as the active page):
 ![Navigation Bar with the user options open (and with the Runtime Widgets Page as the active page)](../../images/ui-user-guide/navigation-bar-options-open.png)

-{% include tip.html content="Shown in images above is the text 'Default Admin', this is actually the logged in users first name and last name.
-This example is using the default admin account." %}
+?> **TIP** Shown in images above is the text 'Default Admin', this is actually the logged in users first name and last name.
+This example is using the default admin account.

 Navigation features: